saatvik-dev/thefinaltest/NETLIFY_DEPLOYMENT.md

 1. Check the build logs for errors
 2. Make sure all dependencies are correctly specified in package.json
 3. Verify your build script and publish directory settings
+4. ESM/CJS Compatibility Issues:
-4. If you encounter "Top-level await" errors:
+   - If you see "Top-level await is not supported with 'cjs' output format" errors:
-   - These are fixed by using the CommonJS function in `api-standalone.js`
+     - These are fixed by using the CommonJS function in `api-standalone.cjs`
-   - The netlify.toml already includes the proper configuration to handle this
+     - The `.cjs` extension tells Node.js to use CommonJS module format
+     - The original api.ts file has been renamed to avoid build conflicts
+   - If you see "CommonJS 'exports' variable treated as global" warnings:
+     - These are expected and don't affect functionality when using .cjs extension
-5. If you see dependency errors (like missing @babel/preset-typescript):
+5. If you see dependency errors (like missing @babel/preset-typescript or lightningcss):
    - These dependencies are now explicitly installed in the build process
    - The build-for-netlify.sh script handles installing these dependencies